modofunjs/modofun/README.md

 ## AWS Request/Response Wrappers

-modofun creates request and response wrappers for AWS, to be used by standard Connect/Express middleware, and by handlers in `reqres` mode.
+Modofun creates request and response wrappers for AWS, to be used by standard Connect/Express middleware, and by handlers in `reqres` mode.
 However, these are not complete request/response objects as you'd find in Express or vanilla Node.js HTTP servers.
 They're limited to the most common data/methods